Reviews You Can Rely On

 Our Verdict

 Smith hit the nail on the head with the Wildcat's design.
 This model ticked all of the boxes and quickly became a tester favorite.
 It excelled in nearly every way with a comfortable and versatile fit, a large lens that provides great optics and protection, and a quality, durable frame.
 Throughout our field testing process, we had no issues with the lens fogging or sweat obscuring our vision, and we found that these glasses stayed in place as well as any model tested.
 They come standard with two lenses, one tinted and one clear, and the flexible frame makes swapping between the two lenses a quick operation.
 We feel these are a great option for any outdoor enthusiast, though their large coverage area makes them a particularly adept pair of cycling sunglasses.
-See it rated versus top competitors in our review of the best cycling sunglasses.
+See it rated versus top competitors in our review of cycling sunglasses.

 REASONS TO BUY